 Unauthorized bin-level “self-help procurement” events occurring after allotments are exhausted shall be treated as a forecasting failure, not a character failure.
 When surplus shirts are available, returning volunteers may retain assigned shirts for the following year, provided they indicate intent to return and do not attempt to classify a closet full of red polos as strategic reserve inventory.

-Article XII —
+Article XII — Granted Access Point Entry

-Article XIV — VATSIM Position Relief Protections
+Article XIV — VATSIM Operations Beverage Exemption

 Article XV — Daily ATIS Operational Briefing